Flybell/Scraping-and-Analyzing-COVID-19-Taiwan-CDC-Press-Releases/README.md

 ## About this repo

-Two scripts, two function files, two unit tests (for the functions).
+Two scripts, two method modules, two unit tests (for the methods).

 ### The Execute.py script
 This script crawls and downloads press releases that are related to COVID-19.